reillypascal/RSTelecom/README.md

 # RS Telecom

-Lo-fi plugin with options of various telecommunications codecs including Mu-Law 8-bit and GSM 06.10.
+Lo-fi plugin with options of various telecommunications codecs including Mu-Law and A-Law 8-bit, and GSM 06.10.
 More codecs and glitching effects coming soon.